CSRI-2024/lemmatizer_gaelic/README.md

 This project is part of an ongoing collaborative research initiative between the **Cornell College Computer Science Department** and **Napier University** in Edinburgh, Scotland.
 The goal is to build tools that enable deeper text analysis for the **Scottish Gaelic language** — a low-resource language with limited computational tools.

+It integrates directly with **spaCy**, making Scottish Gaelic NLP processing accessible to researchers, educators, and developers anywhere in the world.

 ---

-## Project Context
+## Project Overview

+This work is part of a multi-year research collaboration between:

+- **Cornell College – Computer Science & Data Science**
+- **Edinburgh Napier University – Languages & NLP**

+**Year 1 (2023–2024):**
-- **Year 1**: A team of students created a cleaned corpus of Scottish Gaelic text and a tokenizer.
+- Built a cleaned corpus
-- **Year 2 (Current)**: Focused on developing a rule-based lemmatizer, generating word frequency statistics, and implementing preprocessing techniques specific to Scottish Gaelic grammar and spelling.
+- Created a Gaelic tokenizer
+- Developed preprocessing tools and scraping pipelines

+**Year 2 (2024–2025):**
+- Built a rule-based + POS-aware lemmatizer
+- Published the pipeline to **PyPI**
+- Added accent normalization, lenition handling, prosthetic removal, suffix rules
+- Integrated a lightweight POS tagger
+- Created evaluation + benchmarking scripts
+- Constructed irregular dictionaries and frequency-driven refinement methods

+This project supports **low-resource language revitalization** by providing tools normally unavailable for Gaelic.

 ---

 ## What This Tool Does